Chlamydia trachomatis and Neisseria gonorrhoeae by Nucleic Acid Amplification (GEN-PROBE)

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Chlamydia is caused by the obligate intracellular bacterium Chlamydia trachomatis and is the most prevalent sexually transmitted bacterial infection (STI) in the United States.(1,2) In 2010, 1.3 million documented cases were reported to the CDC.(2) Given that 3 out of 4 infected women and 1 out of 2 infected men will be asymptomatic initially, the actual prevalence of disease is thought to be much greater than reported.(2) The organism causes genitourinary infections in women and men and may be associated with dysuria and vaginal, urethral, or rectal discharge.
 In women, complications include pelvic inflammatory disease, salpingitis, and infertility.
 Approximately 25% to 30% of women who develop acute salpingitis become infertile.(2) Complications among men are rare, but include epididymitis and sterility.
 Rarely, genital chlamydial infection can cause arthritis with associated skin lesions and ocular inflammation (Reiter syndrome).
-Chlamydia trachomatis can be transmitted from the mother during deliver and is associated with conjunctivitis and pneumonia.
+Chlamydia trachomatis can be transmitted from the mother during delivery and is associated with conjunctivitis and pneumonia.
 Finally, Chlamydia trachomatis may cause hepatitis and pharyngitis in adult.

 Once detected, the infection is easily treated by a short course of antibiotic therapy.(2) Annual Chlamydia screening is now recommended for all sexually active women age 25 years and younger, and for older women with risk factors for infection, such as a new sex partner or multiple sex partners.(2) The CDC also recommends that all pregnant women be given a screening test for chlamydia infection.(2) Repeat testing for test-of-cure is not recommended after treatment with a standard treatment regimen unless patient compliance is in question, reinfection is suspected, or the patient's symptoms persist.
 Repeat testing of pregnant women, 3 weeks after completion of therapy, is also recommended to ensure therapeutic cure.(2)